renpy/renpy/sphinx/source/label.rst

 Call Statement
 --------------

-The call statement is used to transfer control to the statement with the given label name.
-It also pushes the label name of the statement following this one onto the call stack, allowing the return statement to return control to the statement following this one.
+The call statement is used to transfer control to the givel label.
+It also pushes the next statement onto the call stack, allowing the return s tatement to return control to the statement following the call.

-If the ``expression`` keyword is present, the expression following it is evaluated, and the string so computed is used as the name of the statement to call.
+If the ``expression`` keyword is present, the expression following it is evaluated, and the string so computed is used as the name of the label to call.
 If the ``expression`` keyword is not present, the name of the statement to call must be explicitly given.